Monthly: December 2011

 by

+Comments now closed on this article at The Drum, so reposting here for your commenting pleasure!
 Two court-appointed psychiatrists have found confessed Norwegian mass murderer Anders Breivik legally insane and unfit to stand trial.
-The full text of their 243 page report is yet to be released, but if public statements are representative of its contents, there is good reason to suspect their assessment may tell us more about the socially embedded nature of psychiatric diagnosis and the prevailing political climate in Norway than any claim it was the result of some kind of cold, hard, value-free science.
+The full text of their 243 page report is yet to be released, but if public statements are representative of its contents, […]

-Filed Under: fascism, psychiatry
+Filed under: fascism, psychiatry